VINYL

 Talk through your vinyl project.

-Tell us a little about the room — square footage if you have it, timeline if you have one, and what you're starting with.
+Tell us a little about the project — square footage if you have it, timeline if you have one, and what you're starting with.
 We'll come back with the next step.